Two Republican hopefuls take the place of a GOP incumbent for 6th District race

 “I’m with Trump 100%,” he said recently, speaking of President Donald Trump’s approach to immigration.
 “We need to finish the wall and totally revamp our immigration policies.”

-Pichardo agrees that the wall "will help with long-term immigration regulation."
-But she advocates providing pathways to citizenship for undocumented residents who are already here, for so-called DACA recipients who arrived here as children and for those who serve in the military.
+Pichardo agrees that the wall “will help with long-term immigration regulation.”
+But she advocates providing pathways to citizenship for people living in the country illegally, including those who were brought to the U.S. as children and those serving in the military.

 Post a comment as